 3-6 Months: Nourish your leather with a leather conditioner as per stage 4.

-Enjoy the process of restoring your leather seats to their former glory, then keep them their without much fuss.
+Enjoy the process of restoring your leather seats to their former glory, then keep them there without much fuss.

 Over To You